Towards a Taxonomy of Software Log Smells: Introduction

-Despite software smells being a commonly accepted concept in software engineering, only a few works have studied them in the context of logging. \citet{chen_characterizing_2017} defined logging code smells as ``poor design and implementation choices when developing the logging code'' while \citet{li_dlfinder_2019} defined duplicate logging code smell as ``surface indication that usually corresponds to a deeper problem in the system''.
-While both definitions are similar to the ones presented in other areas of software engineering, neither of the studies focused on the concept itself or the general definition of log smells.
-The former study investigated only long logging snippets, while the latter focused on the duplicate logging code smell.
-Therefore, there is a lack of work investigating log smells comprehensively.
+Despite software smells being a commonly accepted concept in software engineering, only a few works have studied them in the context of logging. \citet{chen_characterizing_2017} defined logging code smells as ``poor design and implementation choices when developing the logging code'', while \citet{li_dlfinder_2019} defined duplicate logging code smell as ``surface indication that usually corresponds to a deeper problem in the system''.
+Although both definitions are similar to those presented in other areas of software engineering, none of the studies focused on the concept itself or the general definition of log smells.
+The former study only investigated long logging snippets, while the latter focused on the duplicate logging code smell.
+Therefore, there is a lack of work that comprehensively investigates log smells.

-The goal of this study is to create a taxonomy of log smells and understand whether the research community has already proposed solutions for either detecting or solving them.
-The taxonomy will help developers be more aware of logging issues and their consequences.
-Identifying potential logging issues in an early stage helps avoid more serious issues.
+The goal of this study is to create a taxonomy of log smells and to understand whether the research community has already proposed solutions to repair them.
+The taxonomy will help developers become more aware of logging issues and their consequences.
+Identifying potential logging smells in an early stage helps avoid more serious issues.
 Furthermore, mapping available tools to the log smells identified in taxonomy will enable developers to use such tools and avoid the smells in their software.
-Such a mapping will also pinpoint smells not (fully) addressed by current detection/mitigation tools, providing directions for future research work.
+Such a mapping will also pinpoint smells that are not (fully) addressed by current mitigation tools, providing directions for future research work.

-We conducted the study as a literature survey from Google Scholar.
+We conducted the study as a literature survey from Google Scholar, IEEE Xplore, Scopus and ACM Digital library.
 We extracted problems related to logging highlighted in the literature and grouped similar problems together using open coding to form logging issues.
 The issues were categorized into groups by conducting several rounds of card sorts and discussions among the authors.
-We categorized the tools based on their output.
-We established a taxonomy comprising ten log smells, which can be further divided into several facets.
-The process for defining the log smells in the catalogue also revealed five direct causes and four consequences for them.
-We identified eight tools that detect different facets from seven log smells and 13 tools that address (and repair) facets from six log smells.
+We categorized the tools according to their output.
+We established a taxonomy comprising nine log smells, which can be further divided into several facets.
+The process of defining the log smells in the catalog also revealed five direct causes and four consequences for them.
+We identified 16 tools that address (and repair) facets from eight log smells.